Boosting Open Set Recognition Performance through Modulated Representation Learning: Related Works (Continued)

 Another line of work utilizes data augmentation.
 For example, \citet{jia2024revealing} propose an asymmetric distillation to feed the teacher model with extra data through augmentation, filtering out the wrong prediction from the teacher model and assigning a revised label to them to train the student model.
 The method in \citet{wang2025backmix} augments the dataset by mixing the foreground of images with different backgrounds. \citet{xuinformed} propose new data augmentation with the help of visual explanation techniques, such as the LayerGAM to mask out the activated areas so that models can learn beyond the discriminative features.

 The other methods are based on contrastive learning with different regularization.
 For example, \citet{xu2023contrastive,li2024all} train models with contrastive loss, sample mix up and label smoothing for better representation learning. \citet{bahavan2025sphor} also propose a prototypical contrastive loss to pull all samples to its class prototype and push away the prototypes of other classes. \citet{li2025unlocking} propose a regularization inspired from the neural collapse perspective -- the closed set classes are aligned with a simplex equiangular tight frame geometric structure.
+Recent works by \citet{zhou2024decoop, hua2025openworldauc} introduce open world prompt tuning methods that improve a vision language model's performance in an open-world scenario to make better predictions from a mix of known and unknown classes.

 Although the recent methods aim for better representation learning, some of them achieve this through feeding more data to the model with augmentation.
 On the other side, a few recent OSR methods do not use the same experiments settings maintained in most of works in the literature.
 For example, \citet{wang2025backmix,wang2024exploring,jia2024revealing} use different backbone models for evaluation, which makes it harder to compare their methods with others.